girl in library holding book

 Term Availability: Fall, Spring

 Required for Missions.
-Fulfills Bible elective for other majors; check catalog to determine if major requires Bible elective.
+Fulfills Bible elective for other majors; check Catalog to determine if major requires Bible elective.

 BIV 205 New Testament Introduction (2 credits)